leta199/Fraud-Detection/README.md

 **class_weights** - is another way to change the weight and significance of each class.
 We use the "balanced" argument to ensure that each class is weihed equally.

-However this only still has a low accuracy of 52.5% and
+However this only still has a low balanced accuracy of 52.5%.
+Our precision is much higher at 7.14% and recall is 55.8%.
+Therefore, we can catch way more fraud cases but still not all of them.

 SMOTE